JASory/machine-prime/README.md

 Machine prime is a simple, efficient primality test for 64-bit integers, targeting research applications and casual use.
+Enabling the "wide" feature allows primality testing for 128-bit integers.

 Two functions are provided with a C-style api to enable calling in other languages.
 Both can be called in const contexts.